vlad-shulman/ecw-trainer/README.md

 - **Tampermonkey** — userscript host, injects the trainer into ECW
 - **Claude API** — analyzes screenshots, identifies workflow position, calculates hotspot coordinates
 - **GitHub** — hosts the userscript and workflow reference files

+---

+## Future UX Vision: The Minimap HUD

+Inspired by RPG minimap mechanics (think WoW quest markers), the long-term UX vision has two states:

+**State 1 — Navigation Mode** (target element is off-screen) A sticky arrow hugs the edge of the viewport pointing in the direction the provider needs to scroll.
+Similar to a quest marker arrow guiding you toward a destination.

+**State 2 — Hotspot Mode** (target element is in viewport) The pulsing ring appears directly on the target element.
+Similar to a quest marker becoming a full hotspot when you arrive at the destination.

+The transition between states is triggered automatically based on whether the target element is currently visible in the provider's viewport.
+This solves the scroll problem elegantly — providers instinctively understand "follow the arrow, then click the hotspot."

+> 🚧 This is a future vision item — not part of the current POC.